decretist/ICMCL17/proceedings/ICMCL17.markdown

-Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.[^1] Instead, the results suggested, but did not conclusively prove, that both the first- and the second-recension *dicta* were the work of multiple authors.[^2]
+Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.[^1][^2] Instead, the results suggested, but did not conclusively prove, that both the first- and the second-recension *dicta* were the work of multiple authors.[^3]

 In contrast, the current work concerns changes in the teaching or doctrine of the *Decretum* between the first and second recensions as indicated by the use of distinctive vocabulary in the *dicta* of the two recensions.
-It employs another computational linguistic technique, lemmatization, using the PIE lemmatizer[^3] and a large language model (LLM) trained on the corpus of lemmatized and tagged Latin text created by the Laboratoire d'Analyse Statistique des Langues Anciennes (LASLA) at the University of Liège.[^4] The two projects share a common data set.
-The original project relied on a very carefully prepared data set of the texts of the case statements and the first- and second-recension *dicta*.[^5] The current work uses the same data set.
+It employs another computational linguistic technique, lemmatization, using the PIE lemmatizer and a large language model (LLM) trained on the corpus of lemmatized and tagged Latin text created by the Laboratoire d'Analyse Statistique des Langues Anciennes (LASLA) at the University of Liège.[^4][^5] The two projects share a common data set.
+The original project relied on a very carefully prepared data set of the texts of the case statements and the first- and second-recension *dicta*.[^6] The current work uses the same data set.
 The overarching goal of the two projects is the same---to use computational distant reading techniques to enhance close readings of the *Decretum*---but the two projects attempt to answer different questions